hanwenzhang123/fullstack-note/04-note/README.md

 - enabling applications to exchange data and functionality easily and securely
 - Your Server -> Request through API -> Someone Else's Server -> Response through API -> Your Server

-#### REST API
-- use/setup http endpoint to allow user access and doing create/read/update/delete data in the database
-- data entities lives on a bunch of URLs on a server, when a request received, the API responds with the full data payload of that entity
-- `app.get('/tasks/:id', (req, res) => {})`
-- Different URLs + HTTP verbs (= endpoints) for different actions

-#### REST API Cons
-- 1. we may need multiple entities at one time, each request does not have enough data for request.
-- 2. overfetching from api when we only want a small subset of data entity

-#### What is GraphQL
-- a query language for reading/mutating data in APIs, querying exactly what you want from many resources in a single request.
-- provides a type system where you can describe a schema for your data, you can explore and requet the exact data you beed
-- One URL + HTTP verb (= one endpoint) that accepts query commands

-#### GraphQL Concept
-- Access multiple data sources from a single entry endpoint, data is queried or fetched by describing it with a syntax that mirrors its return shape in JSON
-- query: entry point to read data
-- mutation: entry point to write data
-- resolvers: write code that resolves queries

 #### AJAX
 - Asynchronous JavaScript And XML, making request behind the scene
 - web applications can send and retrieve data from a server asynchronously without interfering with the display and behaviour of the existing page